datacite/tasks/design_sprints/harvester_brief.md

 ### Final remarks

 Yay, you've made it all the way to the end!
 You're now prepared for our upcoming Remote Design Sprint.
-Rest assured, you will have guidance along the way â if you have any questions or concerns, please reach out to Kristian over slack.
+Rest assured, you will have guidance along the way if you have any questions or concerns, please reach out to Kristian over slack.

 ### Detailed Agenda